Hives/airport-challenge-kotlin/README.md

   equivalent solution in Kotlin is quite nasty.
 Solution is to use JUnit 5, which is more friendly with Kotlin.
 See this vid:
   <https://www.youtube.com/watch?v=RX_g65J14H0&t=210>

+I tried using JUnit 5's `@Nested` annotation to group my tests, but for some reason it didn't nest the tests in the Gradle test output window.
+Would be great to get that working.